How Farms and Small Businesses Can Get Federal Money for Solar

 Bryce Oates

-Bryce Oates is Barn Raiser Contributing Editor (Rural Community Organizing).
-He writes about rural policy, people, places, and politics.
+Bryce Oates writes The Cocklebur on Substack and is a Contributing Editor (Rural Community Organizing) at Barn Raiser.
+He writes about rural policy, people, places and politics.
 His work includes narrative nonfiction, opinion pieces and Q&A interviews.
 Bryce studies how the federal budget affects rural counties, farm and food policy, public lands and conservation issues, racial and gender equity in rural areas, climate change, economic inequality, rural demographic data and rural politics.
-A former farmer, rural economic developer and community organizer, he lives and works in the mountains of rural Transylvania County, N.C..
+A former farmer, rural economic developer and community organizer, he lives and works in Oregon’s Willamette Valley.

 Have thoughts or reactions to this or any other piece that you’d like to share?
 Send us a note with the Letter to the Editor form.